Home » Desserts » Fudgy Swirled Pumpkin Cheesecake Brownies

 Original recipe from Wisconsin Cheese

-• If you want to double the recipe, you can use a 13 x 9 pan.
+• To double the recipe, you can use a 13 x 9 pan.

-• Sometimes I like to reserve a half cup of the cheesecake batter before adding in the pumpkin (like in the photos) to create a third color in the swirl pattern.
+• Reserve a half cup of the cheesecake batter before adding the pumpkin to create a third color in the swirl pattern.

 Nutrition